Dzenkin/CortexDev/README.md

   - Code compiled in Keil mVision4 .71 with standard libraries for STM32F0.

+  - Capacitive sensor
-  - Sensor consist two metal tubes, one inside another, separated by isolator.
+  - consist of two metal tubes, one inside another, separated by isolator.

-  - Constants tested on tubes with 120mm active zone, diameter 19mm and 28mm (3.5MM gap).
+  - constants tested on tubes with 120mm active zone, diameter 19mm and 28mm (3.5MM gap).

+  - Inductive Proximity Sensor
+  - used printed coil 10 turns ~1" diametr (or winding of same size)